 - Handled franchising disputes for businesses of all sizes, including well-known franchises such as the founder of the Steak Out franchise in a complex commercial and IP dispute.

-- Mitigated issues concerning patent and copyright “trolls” and other claimants.
+- Litigated issues concerning patent and copyright “trolls” and other claimants.

 Fair Competition Disputes

 - Led the effort to reform and pass the first revision in over 80 years to the “restrictive covenant” statute in Alabama that governs non-compete agreements, non-solicitation agreements, and no-hire agreements.

 - Successfully advanced a price fixing case against an international corporation.